JayNightmare/Lottory-Lab/README.md

 ## Data pipeline

-JSON files live in `/data`. `scripts/validate-data.ts` enforces the schema defined in the project brief. `scripts/harvest-results.ts` expects per-game source URLs supplied through environment variables (for example `LOTTERY_LAB_UK_LOTTO_URL`).
+JSON files live in `/data`. `scripts/validate-data.ts` enforces the schema defined in the project brief. `scripts/harvest-results.ts` fetches live draw history from the National Lottery website with Cheerio, normalises the output, and writes updates only when something changes.
 The scheduled workflow `harvest-results.yml` installs dependencies, runs the harvest script, validates JSON, and commits changes when files differ.

 ## GitHub Pages deployment